a-recknagel/Flask-Shortcut/README.rst

 One focus of this package is that a production deployment would remain as ignorant as possible about the existence of shortcuts.
-While the shortcut object is still created, it only delegates the view functions and no shortcut code has any chance of being run or showing up in .
+While the shortcut object is still created, it only delegates the view functions and no shortcut code has any chance of being executed, or showing up in stack traces.

 Configuration